-28.907G Seminar in Contemporary Marketing S1 or S2 Sem4 Issues
+28.907G Seminar in Contemporary Marketing Issues S1 or S2 Sem4

-Prerequisites: 28.928G.
-28.914G.
-28.913G and 28.901G
+Prerequisites: 28.928G, 28.914G, 28.913G and 28.901G.
+Note: Different prerequisites apply for MCom(Hons) degree course.

 Varies from year to year, but subject matter is drawn from such topics as consumerism, ethics in marketing, the role of marketing systems in economic development, power and conflict in marketing channel systems and resale price maintenance.